Fabio3rs/my-cpp-repl-study/README.md

 - **#return Command**: Combines expression evaluation with automatic result printing
 - **Temporary State**: Variable state is not persisted between REPL sessions (future enhancement)

-### 10. Advanced REPL Commands and Features
+### 10. REPL Commands and Features

-The system provides several sophisticated commands:
+The system provides several commands:

 - **#eval**: Wraps expressions in functions for execution (not needed for declarations)
 - **#return**: Evaluates expressions and prints results automatically